jacksonllee/pylangacq/docs/source/read.rst

 what type of your data source is, or you want more fine-grained control of what counts as CHAT data files or not in your data source.
-While :func:`~pylangacq.read_chat` already handles a ZIP archive file and a local directory, the :class:`~pylangacq.chat.Reader` classmethods :func:`~pylangacq.Reader.from_zip` and :func:`~pylangacq.Reader.from_dir` allow more optional arguments for customization.
+While :func:`~pylangacq.read_chat` already handles a ZIP archive file and a local directory, the :class:`~pylangacq.Reader` classmethods :func:`~pylangacq.Reader.from_zip` and :func:`~pylangacq.Reader.from_dir` allow more optional arguments for customization.
 Here's sample code for using these classmethods in the base case: